novinary/React-Router-Movies/PSEUDOCODE.md

 Add Save Movie funcitonality.
 You will notice there is a 'Saved Movies' component that we are not currently using.
 In this step you will add the functionality to save a movie.
 - You will need to pass the addToSavedList function to the Movie component.
+Use the render prop instead of the component prop in App.js. - Done
+- Uncomment componentWillReceiveProps function in Movie.js - Done
+ Uncomment saveMovie function in Movie.js - Done
-- Once you have done that you will need to add a click handler to the save button.
+- Once you have done that you will need to add a click handler to the save button. -